Foundation

 Once you are established as a French tax resident, you are liable to declare and pay tax in France on your worldwide income — not just your French income.
 That includes:

 The UK-France double tax treaty determines which country has the right to tax each income type, and France applies credits or exemptions to avoid genuine double taxation.
-But the starting point is always worldwide declaration in France — and that means Form 2047 for all foreign income sources.
+But the starting point is always worldwide declaration in France.

 Working out how to declare multiple UK income sources across the right French forms — Form 2047, Form 2042, Form 2042 C, Form 2086 — is where the practical complexity starts.
 Taxpert's filing assistant is built specifically for this: it identifies your income types, applies the correct treaty treatment, and tells you exactly which figures go in which boxes.